FAQs

 What Happens At The Hearing?

 Upon the filing of a petition for the involuntary services of a substance abuse impaired person with the clerk of the court, the court shall immediately determine whether the respondent is represented by an attorney or whether the appointment of counsel for the respondent is appropriate.
-The court shall schedule a hearing to be held on the petition within 5 days.
+The court shall schedule a hearing to be held on the petition within 10 days.
 A copy of the petition and notice of the hearing must be provided to the respondent; the respondent’s parent, guardian, or legal custodian, in the case of a minor; the respondent’s attorney, if known; the petitioner; the respondent’s spouse or guardian, if applicable; and such other persons as the court may direct, and have such petition and order personally delivered to the respondent if he or she is a minor.
 The court shall also issue a summons to the person whose admission is sought.
 If the respondent is not served with the pleadings by the time of hearing the court cannot move forward.
-Unlike an ex parte petition for assessment and stabilization, a petition for services cannot be heard unless the respondent has been served.

-What Does It Mean When The Court Orders Services?
+What Does It Mean When The Court Orders Treatment?

 Assessment And Stabilization